This guide assumes that its readers:

 Version 2.0 is the current version.
 This version removes the use of third-party cookies and makes use of First-party information to track shopper's behavior.

 Updating Your Version

-- Migrating prior to the hard-cut off date provides you an opportunity for instrumentation review to ensure that all calls are going to the correct version.
+- Migrating before the hard-cut-off date provides you an opportunity for instrumentation review to ensure that all calls are going to the correct version.